Ipomoea purpurea

 What traditional systems uses this plant?

-This plant, commonly known as morning glory, has been utilized across various cultures for its psychoactive properties and medicinal applications.
+This plant, known as morning glory, has been utilized historically in various traditional medicine systems for its sedative and purgative properties.

 What are the pharmacological activities of Ipomoea purpurea?